-Gallery of Governators (and Others)
+Gallery of Other Governators

 and Their Amusing Backstories

-Schmoozing with "AH-nuld"
+Schmoozing with Schwartzenegger

 Actor/Politican Arnold Schwartzeneggar once came to Montpelier, Vermont, to call upon fellow Republican party strategist and then-Governor Richard Snelling.
 This was shortly before Arnold became California's "Governator" (term was a play on his movie "The Terminator"), and it was decades before his nanny-boffing and other public charges of free-handed groping of women fueled tabloid headlines.

 Alerted to Arnold's coming, I had asked Snelling's press secretary if the Governor might be kind enough to squeeze in a personal meeting for a devoted fan of Arnold's whom we both knew.
 That fan was Ray Besette, a state telecommunications staffer who had an office near mine, and on his wall he kept a poster of Arnold.
-Ray was also a competitive body-builder, with titles and all, and this was what initially drove his admiration for the former Mr. Universe.
+Ray was also a titled competitive body-builder, and this was what initially drove his admiration for the former Mr. Universe.
 But I highly suspect their approaches differed.
 Ray was vocally committed to what he called natural body building.
 He would sometimes parade his latest healthy superfood concoction around the office, including his famously off-putting "tuna fish smoothie."

 Snelling consented and we orchestrated Ray's introduction to his hero Arnold as a complete surprise.
 At the appointed hour we told Ray he was needed pronto at Snelling's office for a telecommunications strategy meeting, and we traipsed over.
 I said I had other business there and would tag along.
 Richard Snelling, a highly successful self-made businessman, was known around government corridors as a no-nonsense taskmaster.
 You could feel a different charge in the air when he walked into a meeting room.
 He did not look kindly on fools.
 Or perceived incompetence.
 Or disagreement with his positions.
 But, he was wonderfully accommodating of this bit of foolishness.